tisfeng/Raycast-Easydict/README.md

 - [x] Support to open the [Eudic Application](https://www.eudic.net/v4/en/app/eudic) and quickly look up words, if installed on your Mac.
 - [x] Quick search query text online, supports Eudic, Youdao dictionary and Google translation.
 - [x] Support Text to Speech, aka TTS.
-- [x] Support for displaying multiple translation results，currently supports Youdao, Baidu and Caiyun translation API.
+- [x] Support for displaying multiple translation results, currently supports Youdao, Baidu and Caiyun translation API.
 - [x] Support 23 languages.

+Next:

 - [ ] Support more dictionary API, such as homonyms, synonyms, antonyms, 金山词霸, etc.
 - [ ] Support more translation API, such as Apple system translate, Google translate, etc.
 - [ ] Optimize the implementation of text to speech, current is simple call say shell command.
-- [ ] More Features are on the way...
+- [ ] More features are on the way...

 ![log-exam-action](https://cdn.jsdelivr.net/gh/tisfeng/ImageBed@main/uPic/log-exam-action.png)